busoc/upifinder/README.md

 2. report the gaps in the archive
 3. report basic information about files available in the hadock archive

+upifinder can read files from the different locations that are supported by hadock:

+* the filesystem
+* tar archive
+* lst files.
+Even if this kind of files is not created by hadock, this kind of files is supposed to be a list of files generated with, eg, the find command

 ## upifinder walk

 The walk sub command provides the amount of files available in the hadock archive.
 It gives the following count per UPI: